lcfd/NaryaVim/README.md

 Make sure to update and compile the plugins.

-Inside Neovim:

-`:PackerSync`

-Or in your shell:

-`nvim +PackerSync`

-Create a virtual environment for Python development:
+Inside Neovim run `:PackerSync`, or in your terminal shell `nvim +PackerSync`.

+To make work Python plugins for Neovim—this distro may have some of them in the future—create a virtual environment and install pynvim using the commands below.

 `python3 -m venv ~/.config/nvim/venv`

-Install `pynvim`

 `~/.config/nvim/venv/bin/pip install pynvim`

 ## 🐛 Debuggers